Updated: January 2025

 North Atlantic Sightings Surveys – NASS

-The North Atlantic Sightings Surveys (NASS) are internationally coordinated cetacean surveys conducted in 1987, 1989, 1995, 2001, 2007 (Trans-NASS, T-NASS), and 2015.
+The North Atlantic Sightings Surveys (NASS) are internationally coordinated cetacean surveys conducted in 1987, 1989, 1995, 2001, 2007 (Trans-NASS, T-NASS), 2015, and 2024.
 Their primary objective is to obtain quantitative data on the distribution and abundance of all cetacean species across the survey area, spanning the northern North Atlantic from Norway to North America.
 These surveys are among the most extensive wildlife assessments ever, covering up to 2 million square nautical miles (equivalent to the size of Western Europe) and involving up to 15 ships, 4 aircraft, and 100 observers in a single survey.
 The combined distance travelled by ships and planes during surveys has exceeded 40,000 nautical miles, equivalent to twice around the world.
 Remarkably, a single survey has recorded sightings of up to 5,000 whales.
-The Nass’s long time span makes them ideal for monitoring abundance trends.
+The long time span of NASS makes them ideal for monitoring abundance trends.
 Since 1995, the NAMMCO Scientific Committee has planned and coordinated the NASS.

 Participation

 The earliest surveys (1987 and 1989) were the largest, involving the participation of 5 countries: the Faroe Islands, Greenland, Iceland, Norway and Spain.
 By 1995, Spain and Greenland were no longer participating and the survey area was consequently smaller.
 After 1995, Norway began surveying a portion of their area annually on a 6 year rotation.
 As a result, the area covered by Norway in 2001 and later surveys was smaller than in previous years.
 In 2007, Greenland and Canada participated in the survey, and it was coordinated with simultaneous surveys in offshore European waters (CODA survey) and off the US eastern seaboard (SNESSA survey).
 This made the T-NASS 2007 one of the largest ever and the first to achieve trans-Atlantic coverage.
-Greenland was also surveyed as part of the 2015 NASS.
+Greenland was also surveyed as part of the 2015 and 2024 NASS.

 Target species

 All species encountered are recorded on these surveys.
-However, each participating country has one or more target species – species that are of highest priority for the survey.
+However, each participating country has one or more target species—species that are of highest priority for the survey.
 This prioritisation may be because the species is harvested or subject to indirect take, or because of other conservation concerns.
 For example, the common minke whale is a target species for Norway because it is harvested there, while minke and fin whales are target species for Iceland for the same reason.
 The identification of target species influences survey design, in that the survey will cover areas where the target species is expected to occur and the stratification and effort allocation will be optimized for the target species.

 Methods